Harlock123/LCTDataGrid/README.md

 In this case its in a DIV that is set to be 70% of the browsers height and 98% of the browsers width...
 The canvas is inside of that div set to consume all of its available space...

-Then attached the grid to the canvas with...
+Then attach the grid to the canvas with...

         var el = document.getElementById('LCTDataGridCanvas');